Why Choose Columbus Catholic Schools?

 - Afternoon rest time

-- Special classes include 20 minutes of Library and Physical Education per week
+- Special classes include 20 minutes per week of Library and Physical Education

-- No Uniform
+- No uniform required

-- Full day option: 7:40am - 2:40pm
+- Full day option: 7:40 a.m. to 2:30 p.m.

-- Play-based learning
+- Play-based learning environment

-- Reinforce letters, numbers, colors, shapes
+- Reinforcement of letters, numbers, colors, and shapes

-- Writing readiness skills are introduced
+- Introduction to writing readiness skills

 - Afternoon rest time

-- School Uniform
+- School uniform required

 - Hot lunch not included in tuition